damalaga/ckanext-contacto/Readme.md

 <b>NOTE:</b>

-This extension works for CKAN 2.2 and less versions.
+This extension works for CKAN 2.3 version.
 If you want to use this extension for CKAN 2.2 and above, you have to use [this branch](https://github.com/damalaga/ckanext-contacto/tree/v1.0-for-CKAN-2.2-y-ant).

 ##Cómo funciona ?